 Again, an orthodontist will have a practice limited to orthodontics only.
 In addition, the American Association of Orthodontists® (AAO) is a professional organization that provides memberships only to those who have completed an accredited program.
 You will see the AAO logo on the site.
 When visiting the office, you should see a certificate or diploma from an accredited orthodontic residency program.
 The best way to know is to ask.

 We invite you to call Renick Orthodontics at 740-936-5003 to learn more about orthodontics in Sunbury, Ohio, and schedule your consultation with our experienced orthodontist, Dr. Michele Renick.
-We look forward to helping you care for your smile.
+We are also happy to welcome patients from the surrounding areas of Galena, Johnstown, Marengo, Centerburg, Highland, Westerville and Delaware, Ohio.
+We look forward to helping you care for your smile!